 Fungicide active ingredients to treat apple scab on ornamental crabapples:

 - Sulfur/lime sulfur*

 *Burning of plant tissue may be observed especially in times of high heat.

-#Russeting of fruit may occur with use of copper products.
+**Russeting (rough corky skin) may form on fruit with use of copper products.

 Reviewed in 2018